Food banks are grateful for any help, but here’s how to make the most effective donations

 • Feminine hygiene products: Imagine not being able to afford pads or tampons, or having to choose between them and a meal?
 It happens—a lot.
 While Daily Bread doesn’t specifically ask for these, they’re grateful to receive them, and they’re always in short supply.

 It’s not a misconception that food banks often have high-sugar cereals, junky snack foods (delicious, but not always nutritionally sound) and enriched-white-flour bread on their shelves.
-While they’re happy to accept all donations, Hetherington says, if you’re really keen on contributing high-demand items, look for nutrient-dense options: choose a healthier cereal, a loaf of whole wheat bread or that coveted can of tuna, and leave the magically delicious stuff at the grocery store.
+While food banks are happy to accept all donations, Hetherington says, if you’re really keen on contributing the best items, look for nutrient-dense options: choose a healthier cereal, a loaf of whole wheat bread or that coveted can of tuna, and leave the magically delicious stuff at the grocery store.
 There’s no need to feel badly if you’ve donated these types of items, though—they all get distributed and are gratefully received.

 And, while it may be given with good intentions, expired products from your pantry cleanup should stay out of the donation bin, please.
 (You’d be surprised….)